 This is the first course in the sequence necessary for completion of the Paramedic Certificate curriculum.
 The course is designed to reinforce concepts and clinical skills learned at the EMT level and to integrate this knowledge with beginning advanced life support concepts and skills.
-Emphasis is placed on EMS Systems, illness and injury prevention, medical-legal issues, patient assessment, airway management and ventilation, pathophysiology, pharmacology, shock, and decision making regarding appropriate interventions for identified problems.
-This course includes Modules 1, 2, and 3 of the DOT National Standard Curriculum for Paramedic Program.
+Emphasis is placed on EMS Systems, illness and injury prevention, medical-legal issues, patient assessment, airway management and ventilation, pathophysiology, pharmacology, cardiology, medical emergencies, shock, and decision making regarding appropriate interventions for identified problems.
+This course adheres to the NHTSA National EMS Educational Standards for Paramedic Education.

 This is the second course in the sequence necessary for completion of the Paramedic Certificate curriculum.
 Emphasis is placed on patient assessment and recognition of significant findings, pre-hospital diagnosis and differential diagnosis, treatment strategies, anatomy and physiology, pathophysiology, trauma and the management of respiratory emergencies, cardiac emergencies, endocrine and metabolic emergencies, neurological emergencies, gastrointestinal/genitourinary emergencies, toxicological emergencies, environmental conditions, pre-hospital differential diagnosis and treatment strategies, gynecologic emergencies, obstetrical emergencies, neonatal emergencies, pediatric emergencies, patients with special challenges, and assessment based management.
 This course adheres to the National Highway Traffic Safety Administration (NHTSA) National Emergency Medical Services (EMS) Educational Standards for Paramedic Education.